-You’ll most likely want to speak to the care providers before making the final decision on which to choose.
-To help these conversations, we have an article called 10 questions you should ask when meeting with potential care providers.
+To help these conversations, before making the final decision on which to choose, take a look at our article 10 questions you should ask when meeting with potential care providers.

 Additional steps to include if the timescale you’re working within allows:

 - In the case of care homes, we recommend viewing each home that is in your final choices list, in order to select which would be the best.